marciodel/gxon/README.md

 ```

 It is a working in progress.
 As soon as possible the first version of the specification and an Eclipse Editor will be published.
-Stay tunned.
+Stay tuned.